jdunkerley/jdunkerley/enso-getting-started-joining-data/post.md

 In this post, we will use the results from the [last post](https://jdunkerley.co.uk/2023/11/10/getting-started-with-enso-parsing-selecting-and-aggregating/) and look at how each category has done against some sales targets the company has set.

+The completed workflow from that post can be downloaded from [GitHub]().

 The sales targets are stored in a JSON file, so we will need to parse that and then join it to the results from the last post.
-The raw JSON file can be download from ...
+The raw JSON file can be download from [GitHub](https://raw.githubusercontent.com/jdunkerley/jdunkerley/master/enso-getting-started-joining-data/sales_targets.json).

 ## Downloading and Parsing the Sales Targets